ethanimproving/Ethan-s-Digital-Garden/src/site/notes/Law/Codes/The Constitution Of The Diurnal Conduct Of Individual Persons/Title 1 - Social Etiquette.md

 ---
+dg-publish: true
-{"dg-publish":true,"permalink":"/law/codes/the-constitution-of-the-diurnal-conduct-of-individual-persons/title-1-social-etiquette/","created":"Nov 22, 2023, 2:01 PM"}
+dg-created: Nov 22, 2023, 2:01 PM
+author: Ethan Miller
 ---
 Miller Creed: The Principles I Live By
 Life Lessons On How To Have A Better Life
 # Article 1: General Etiquette: